thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 -------------------------
 *I recommend python 3.8 instead of 3.9 because some users using pyenv can run into weird issues with pandas.*

-`python3.8 LiTOY.py --litoy-db database.xlsx --add`
+`python3.8 LiTOY.py --db database.xlsx --add`
-    * Adds a new entry
+    * Add a new entry

+`python3.8 LiTOY.py --db database.xlsx --edit_entries ID ID ID`
+    * Edit entries with corresponding IDs

-`python3.8 LiTOY.py --litoy-db database.xlsx --review
+`python3.8 LiTOY.py --db database.xlsx --review
     * Begin `n_session` sessions where LiTOY automatically picks `n_to_review` entries and review them (it's actually twice the maount of reviews that you have to do because you have 2 questions each time).

-`python3.8 LiTOY.py --litoy-db database.xlsx --import-from-file file.txt`
+`python3.8 LiTOY.py --db database.xlsx --import-from-file file.txt`
-    * Automatically imports from the file.
+    * Automatically import from the file.
 Each line becomes an entry.
 Except if it is already part of the database.
 Lines beginning with `#` are ignored.
 Metadata will be automatically retrieved so be patient.
     * To see example of the syntax for the import file, read [this file](./example_new_entry.txt)

 `python3.8 LiTOY.py --help`